oroinc/OroCalendarBundle/Resources/doc/attendees.md

 When event is updated in UI user is asked to confirm notification of attendees.

-In API POST or PUT request it's possible to pass property `notifyInvitedUsers`.
+In API POST or PUT request it's possible to pass property `notifyAttendees`.
 For example:

 ```
 PUT /api/rest/latest/calendarevents/1
 {
     "title" : "Test Event",
-    "notifyInvitedUsers" : false
+    "notifyAttendees" : all
 }
 ```
+By default `notifyAttendees` could be one of next values: `all|none|added_or_deleted`.

-In API DELETE request it's possible to pass parameter `notifyInvitedUsers`.
+In API DELETE request it's possible to pass parameter `notifyAttendees`.
 For example:

 ```
-DELETE /api/rest/latest/calendarevents/1?notifyInvitedUsers=true
+DELETE /api/rest/latest/calendarevents/1?notifyAttendees=all
 ```

 #### AttendeeRelationManager